 Harmful algal blooms, a toxic threat.

 Cyanobacteria or blue-green algae are microorganisms with characteristics of both algae and bacteria.
-Under favorable environmental conditions such as temperature or nutrient availability, a phenomenon known as “algal blooms” or “bloom algae” occurs, which is the excessive growth of a microalgae, affecting the water quality and its use.
+Under favorable environmental conditions, a phenomenon known as “algal bloom ” occurs.
+We call “algal bloom” when there is an excessive growth of microalgae.

 El Pañe reservoir Arequipa, Peru.
 Source: TOXICROP project.

-The factors that favor the development of algal blooms are the following:
+Factors that favor the development of algal blooms:

-• Long residence time of water within an ecosystem, favoring the dominance of cyanobacteria over other microalgae.
+• Long residence time of water within an ecosystem favors the growth of cyanobacteria over microalgae.

-Cyanobacterial blooms can cause problems in water quality due to their rapid growth and abundance.
-In addition, they generate excess biomass, causing physical, chemical, and biological changes in the ecosystem that can produce a large number of adverse effects on this resource.
-One of the most important aspects is their ability to produce toxins that have serious consequences for public health and animal health.
-It is estimated that more than 50% of algal blooms turn out to be toxic.
+Cyanobacterial blooms can cause problems in water quality due to their growth and quantity.
+They produce excess biomass, resulting in physical, chemical, and biological changes in the ecosystems.
+Furthermore, cyanobacteria can produce toxins that are harmful.
+It is estimated that more than 50% of algal blooms are toxic.

 Algal bloom in El Pañe reservoir, Perú.
 Source: TOXICROP project